Her Chickies

 Our Focus

 While both are beautiful colors, Her Chickies does not prioritize Chocolate.
 We strive to breed Chocolates as close to the Standard as possible, but they are not our primary focus.
-Currently, we are working to build stronger, better type.
+Currently, we are focusing on improving our Chocolate line by strengthening type and breeding toward a more compact bird.

 Sex-Linked Breeding

 Chocolate is sex-linked, meaning it follows a pattern similar to barred genetics.
-Males inherit two copies of the gene (one from each parent), while females inherit only one, passed down from their father.
+Males inherit two copies of the gene (one from each parent), while females inherit only one (from the father).
 Chocolate for males is recessive and for females, it is dominant.
-When Chocolate is fully expressed it dilutes Black into a brown color.

 When a Chocolate male is bred to a non-Chocolate female, all female offspring will be Chocolate, while males will be "split" to Chocolate—carrying one Chocolate gene but not expressing it.
 However, when a Chocolate male is bred to a Chocolate female, all offspring will be Chocolate—male and female.

-Occasionally, we will have a sex-linked breeding pen with our Chocolate rooster over Black and/or Paint and Dominant White hens.
+Occasionally, we will have a sex-linked breeding pen with our Chocolate rooster over our Black, Paint and Dominant White hens.
+This is typically the fastest way to improve type as all three varieties have a much stronger type than Chocolate does.

 Slow Feathering Gene